Proceedings of the National Academy of Sciences of the United States of America

 Clostridium thermocellum is a thermophilic, obligately anaerobic, Gram-positive bacterium that is a candidate microorganism for converting cellulosic biomass into ethanol through consolidated bioprocessing.
 Ethanol intolerance is an important metric in terms of process economics, and tolerance has often been described as a complex and likely multigenic trait for which complex gene interactions come into play.
 Here, we resequence the genome of an ethanol-tolerant mutant, show that the tolerant phenotype is primarily due to a mutated bifunctional acetaldehyde-CoA/alcohol dehydrogenase gene (adhE), hypothesize based on structural analysis that cofactor specificity may be affected, and confirm this hypothesis using enzyme assays.
 Biochemical assays confirm a complete loss of NADH-dependent activity with concomitant acquisition of NADPH-dependent activity, which likely affects electron flow in the mutant.
 The simplicity of the genetic basis for the ethanol-tolerant phenotype observed here informs rational engineering of mutant microbial strains for cellulosic ethanol production.

 Brown, Steven D.; Guss, Adam M.; Karpinets, Tatiana V.; and Parks, Jerry M., "Mutant Alcohol Dehydrogenase Leads to Improved Ethanol Tolerance in Clostridium Thermocellum" (2011).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1532.